 Symptoms

-- High fever and cough.
+- Sudden high fever and dry cough.

 - Nausea, vomiting, or diarrhea.